What Are the Most Common Knee Injuries and How Can They Be Treated?

 Many knee injuries can often be treated using non-surgical options.
 This may include the following:

-• Physical Therapy: Physical therapy is essential for many knee injuries, helping to restore strength and mobility while preventing re-injury.
-Our therapists work closely with patients to develop customized exercises that promote healing.
+• Physical Therapy: Physical therapy is a common treatment for many knee injuries.
+It helps restore strength and mobility while preventing re-injury.
+Our therapists work closely with patients to develop customized exercise programs to promote healing.

-• Medications and Injections: For knee pain management, anti-inflammatory medications or cortisone injections may be recommended to relieve inflammation and pain, particularly in cases of tendinitis or mild ligament strains.
+• Medications and Injections: Anti-inflammatory medications such as cortisone injections may be recommended to relieve inflammation and pain, particularly in cases of tendinitis or mild ligament strains.

-• Bracing and Immobilization: Bracing can stabilize the knee, particularly for mild ACL or collateral ligament injuries.
-Immobilization can protect the knee as it heals and is often used in the early stages of recovery.
+• Bracing and Immobilization: Immobilization can protect the knee as it heals and is often used in the early stages of recovery.

 Minimally Invasive Surgery